storacha/ipfs-car/README.md

 ### `packFileToCarFs`

-Take an path on disk and write it to car file
+Take a path on disk and write it to car file

 ```js
 import { packFileToCarFs } from 'ipfs-car/to-car'